The Bird Box Diary |

 A noisy event took place late in the afternoon in the form of a visit by a bumble bee.
 Coincidently this was also the latest recorded visit by a BT.

+The webcam captured these five visits by him, including one when the female arrived with moss while he was inside the box.
 It doesn't seem as though a great deal of material was brought in today, although the female's shuffling does compress the developing nest.

 Throughout the day nearly every visit is accompanied by 'shuffling', with the female turning to point in different directions and repeating the process three or four times.